nyutie/SS-stage-autosplitter/README.md

 ## What's it for:

 Prettymuch any single workshop level.
-Works with single bonus levels as well
+Works with single bonus levels as well.

 ## Works with: